jbcodeforce/flink-studies/docs/firstapp.md

   env.execute();
 ```

 The code above uses the [ParameterTool  class](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/api/java/utils/ParameterTool.html) to process the program arguments.
 So most of the basic examples use `--input filename` and `--output filename` as java arguments.
 So `params` will have those arguments in a Map.

-* Be sure to set uber-jar generation (`quarkus.package.type=uber-jar`) in the `application.properties` to get all the dependencies in a unique jar to send to Flink.
+* Be sure to set quarkus uber-jar generation (`quarkus.package.type=uber-jar`) in the `application.properties` to get all the dependencies in a unique jar: Flink needs all dependencies in classpath.
 * package the jar with `mvn package`
-* Every Flink application needs an execution environment (`env` in previous example).
+* Every Flink application needs a reference to the execution environment (variable `env` in previous example).
 * To submit a job to a Session cluster, use the following commands which use the `flink` cli inside the running container:

 ```shell